open-telemetry/opentelemetry-java-instrumentation/docs/safety-mechanisms.md

 See more detail about the class loader separation [here](./contributing/javaagent-structure.md).

-The Java agent makes sure to include as little code as possible in the user app's class loader, and all code that is included is either unique to the agent itself or shaded in the agent build.
+The Javaagent makes sure to include as little code as possible in the user app's class loader, and all code that is included is either unique to the agent itself or shaded in the agent build.
 This is because if the agent included classes that are also used by the user's app and there was a version mismatch, it could cause linkage crashes.